IBM/OSSM-federation-zap-config/README.md

 ## Service Mesh Federation Configuration Test Scripts

+### Overview

+OSSM Federation connects groups of microservices managed under two different service mesh control planes.

+The practical use case of this is to do more advanced load sharing and management on e.g. two geographically separated clusters.

+Never the less, for development and test purposes, it makes sense to configure your two flights of micro-services on the same cluster initially, as this case is the simplest to configure the environment for.

+Configuring two clusters' environments to support OSSM federation between them

 ### Prerequisites

-The prerequisites for all installations of Multi-Cluster Service Mesh federation are:
+The prerequisites for all installations of OSSM federation are:

  1. Install the Service Mesh, Kiali and Jaeger operators on the clusters; use the 'install to all namespaces' option
  2. Set environment variables MESH1-KUBECONFIG and MESH2-KUBECONFIG to be the kubeconfig files for the two clusters you're going to run federated service mesh installations on, e.g.: